What is a Marketing Audit?

 Sometimes, recommendations in the audit report will not be accepted blindly or easily by management, especially if the audit was performed by an outside auditor.
 The audit report and the recommendations therein will likely undergo lengthy discussion until all parties are comfortable making marketing decisions.

-Conclusion: Marketing Audits
+Marketing Audits for Success

 Businesses aren’t like windup toys: you can’t just set them up and let the chips fall where they may.
 Not if you want to be successful, anyway.
 Businesses require huge amounts of care and attention to prosper, and regular marketing audits are a great way to keep the blood flowing.